(1) This section applies where the power to make an order, regulations or rules under this Act is exercisable by the Scottish Ministers.

 (b) regulations under section 37 (power to make provision about adjustments to common parts in Scotland);

-(c) an order under section 151 (power to amend list of public authorities for the purposes of the public sector
+(c) an order under section 151 (power to amend list of public authorities for the purposes of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.